Planar orthogonal polynomials and boundary universality in the random normal matrix model: Introduction

+where we recall that $\diffA$ denotes the normalized planar area element.
+The condition \eqref{eq:Q-growth} guarantees that the measure $\mu=\mu_{2mQ}$ has finite moments \eqref{eq:moments-finite}, with upper range given by $N=N_m:=\lceil(1+\epsilon_1) m\rceil-2$ for some $\epsilon_1>0$.
+Here, $\lceil \cdot \rceil$ denotes the standard ceiling function.
+This allows us to consider the sequence $\{P_{m,n}\}_{0\le n\le N_m}$ of normalized orthogonal polynomials (ONPs) with respect to the measure $\diff\mu_{2mQ}$ (cf.\ Subsection~\ref{ss:onp-def}).
+Under certain additional assumptions on the regularity of the weight $Q$, we will obtain an asymptotic expansion of $P_{m,n}$ valid as $m$ and $n$ tend to infinity with the ratio $\tau=\tfrac{n}{m}$ confined to an open interval around $\tau=1$.

-Recently, the properties of orthogonal polynomials with respect to exponentially varying planar measures of the form $\e^{-2mQ}\diffA$ have been studied.
-The motivation comes from the theory of two-dimensional Coulomb gas, or Random Normal Matrix (RNM) ensembles.
-Indeed, the eigenvalues of a random normal matrix form a determinantal point process, and the correlation kernel is given by
+The motivation for studying this particular class of orthogonal polynomials comes from the theory of Random Normal Matrix (RNM) ensembles, a particular instance of two-dimensional Coulomb gas.
+If $m$ is a positive integer, the connection is that the eigenvalue process associated to an $m\times m$ matrix from the RNM-ensemble with potential $Q$ is determinantal with correlation kernel $\Kcorrker_m$ given by

-As a consequence of the lack of finite-term recursions, there is no Christoffel-Darboux formula, and instead we need to analyze the entire sequence $\{P_{n,m}\}_{n=0}^{m-1}$.
+see Subsection~\ref{ss:rnm} below for details.
+Analogous families of exponentially varying weights confined to the real line appear in connection with the study of random Hermitian matrices.
+In the 1980s, successive progress was made towards understanding the asymptotics of weighted ONPs on the real line, with important contributions by Freud, Nevai, Lubinsky, Mhaskar, Saff, and Totik, to mention a few (see e.g.\ the monographs \cite{LubinskySaff}, \cite{StahlTotik}, and \cite{Totik}).
+A deeper understanding came through the efforts of Fokas, Its, Kitaev, and Deift and Zhou, whose work brought novel methods into play.
+Their approach analyzes the ONPs with respect to rather general potentials $Q$ on the real line in terms of solutions to matrix Riemann-Hilbert problems, see, e.g., \cite{deiftbook, DeiftZhou, Its1, Its2}.

+In the work \cite{Its} of Its and Takhtajan a natural {\em soft Riemann-Hilbert problem}, or matrix $\bar\partial$-problem, is considered, whose solution would give us the orthogonal polynomial $P_{m,n}$ for the planar measure $\mu_{2mQ}$.
+However, unlike the one-dimensional situation, it is not clear how to constructively solve these soft Riemann-Hilbert problems.
+The main obstruction appears to be the complex conjugation of the matrix, which results from the sesquilinearity of the inner product.
+While our analysis of the asymptotics of the ONPs is different, we try to connect with the Its-Takhtajan approach later on in Section~\ref{s:RHP}.